integratedphenomicslab/integratedphenomicslab.github.io/_pages/team/hsieh.md

 </div>

 <div class="col-sm-8 order-sm-first">
 <p class="text-justify">Dr. Tzung-Chien Hsieh is currently a Principal Investigator at the University Hospital of Bonn, Germany.
-He received his Ph.D. in Computer Science from the University of Bonn[cite: 13], specializing in the application of artificial intelligence and computer vision in precision medicine.</p>
+He received his Ph.D. in Computer Science from the University of Bonn, specializing in the application of artificial intelligence and computer vision in precision medicine.</p>
         <p class="text-justify">His research focuses on developing Next-Generation Phenotyping (NGP) tools to facilitate the diagnosis of rare genetic disorders.
 He is the core developer of <strong>GestaltMatcher</strong>, a deep learning framework that analyzes facial dysmorphology to overcome the limitations of traditional clinical genetic diagnosis.</p>

 <h6 class="mt-4 font-weight-bold">Research Interests</h6>